 - Consume foods or drinks containing potassium, such as fruit juice and bananas.

-- Do not take any medication without consulting your doctor.
+- Don’t take any medication without consulting your doctor.

-- If you are unable to keep any fluids down, you may need hospital treatment.
+- If you can’t keep any fluids down, you may need hospital treatment.

-- Make sure kitchens are kept scrupulously clean.
+- making sure kitchens are kept scrupulously clean

-- Wash your hands after using the toilet, before handling different foods, after touching animals, and before eating.
+- washing your hands after using the toilet, before handling different foods, after touching animals, and before eating

-- Drink bottled water when traveling abroad and take any recommended vaccines.
+- drinking bottled water when traveling abroad and taking any recommended vaccines